Dukes in France: New dukedoms

 After the French Revolution, further dukedoms were created by successive French rulers.
-Napoleon I created a substantial number of dukes in the Nobility of the First French Empire, largely for Marshals of the Empire and certain ministers, and many of them carried victory titles.
+Napoleon I created a substantial number of dukes in the nobility of the First French Empire, largely for Marshals of the Empire and certain ministers, and many of them carried victory titles.
 The practice of creating dukedoms was continued by the House of Bourbon after the Restoration, and later by Napoleon III.

 Duke and Peer

 The title of "duke and peer" (Fr: duc et pair) is one of the highest honors in the French nobility, ranking just after the princes of the blood, which are themselves the direct descendants of the royal blood and are considered peers by birth.

-The word peer comes from the Latin paris, meaning "equal in dignity".

 The peers of the Middle Ages and of the modern period were not descended from the peers, or paladins, Carolingian heroes of song.
 They were descended from the great possessors of fiefs, members of the curia regis, since the duty to advise was vassalic obligation.

 The ancient peerages of France were twelve: six were ecclesiastical and six were lay; six were counts and six were dukes.
 The ecclesiastical peers, joined in 1690 by the Archbishop of Paris, Duke of Saint-Cloud, François Harlay, survived intact until the Revolution of 1789.
 In contrast the original lay peerages disappeared with the gradual annexation of their territories to the royal domain.
 The peerage was then at the disposal of royalty who granted the dignity to his faithful servants.
 The creations (erections) were particularly numerous in the 17th and 18th centuries (19 from 1590–1660 and 15 from 1661–1723).
 Some families accumulated peerages, and in 1723, 38 families had 52 peerages.
 From the 17th century the peerage was conferred only to dukes.
 In 1789, there were 43 peers of which 6 were princes of the blood.